July & August Updates -

 SNAP - If you are looking for more ways to help people access food during this difficult time, connect them to SNAP!
 SNAP, formerly known as the food stamp program, is the nation’s largest federal nutritional assistance program.
 It assists single people and families with little or no income to buy food.
 Our SNAP Outreach Coordinators will help them through the application process.
 Many people who have not accessed food assistance before are coming to pantry’s for help and might not be aware of where to go for additional assistance.
 Please consider adding the flyer attached below to the boxes you are prepacking or handing it out to those coming to your sites!
 Supplemental Nutrition Assistance Program (SNAP) Flyer

-Per Feeding America, we are accepting food donations as we normally do.
-Feeding America has not placed any restrictions on food donations or that we need to hold food for a holding period at all.
+- Per Feeding America, we are accepting food donations as we normally do.
+Feeding America has not placed any restrictions on food donations or said that we need to hold food for a holding period.
+We encourage you to wear masks and gloves while handling donations and wash your hands when you are finished.

 - Please take some time to take care of yourselves and your volunteers.
 It is likely that the effects you will feel on your services will last for months.
 Remember, you cannot help others if you aren't healthy!